markkrijgsman/pubsub-integration-testing/README.md

 ### Making the application configurable

 What remains is configuring the publisher and subscriber Java classes to connect with the locally running Pub/Sub server.
+Note that the code examples below use the configuration object [PubSubConfig](src/main/java/nl/luminis/articles/pubsub/PubSubConfig) and that the examples are not 100% complete.
+Please refer to the code repository for the complete listing.

-Given a topic with the name `my-topic` and a subscription with the name `my-subscription`, the minimal setup of a publisher and subscriber is as follows:
+Given a topic with the name `my-topic` and a subscription with the name `my-subscription`, the minimal setup of a [publisher](src/main/java/nl/luminis/articles/pubsub/publisher/DummyMessagePublisher) and [subscriber](src/main/java/nl/luminis/articles/pubsub/subscriber/DummyMessageSubscriber) is as follows:

 ```
-Publisher
+Publisher publisher = Publisher
     .newBuilder(projectTopicName)
     .build();
 ```